 Upload-only user accountsTo access the OIS v2.5 endpoints, you use upload-only users associated with your Ooyala account.
-In the Backlot GUI (Account > User Management), you can now add a user with Upload Only permissions to your account (see Managing Users).
+In the Backlot GUI (ACCOUNT > User Management), you can add a user with Upload Only permissions to your account (see Managing Users).
 You can then use the email and password associated with this user to log into the new ingestion endpoint at transfer.ooyala.com when using either an FTP or Aspera client.
 By creating upload-only users, you no longer need to submit a request to Ooyala Support to obtain special credentials for FTP or Aspera.

 Ingesting via FTP or AsperaFor OIS v2.5, files are deleted right after they are processed.
 Submitted files that do not go through the entire ingestion workflow (for example, awaiting the upload of a manifest file) are deleted from the server after 7 days.

 OIS v2.5 Uses FTPS (FTP Over SS)You need to use an FTPS client when ingesting with FTP.